 Core ML provides a unified representation for all models.
 Your app uses Core ML APIs and user data to make predictions, and to fine-tune models, all on the user’s device.
 Running a model strictly on the user’s device removes any need for a network connection, which helps keep the user’s data private and your app responsive.

-Core ML optimizes on-device performance by leveraging the CPU, GPU, and Neural Engine while minimizing its memory footprint and power consumption.
+Core ML optimizes on-device performance by leveraging the CPU, GPU, and Apple Neural Engine (ANE) while minimizing its memory footprint and power consumption.

 - The Machine Learning page provides educational material, tutorials, guides, and documentation for Apple developers.

 - The WWDC session videos are a great place to start if you are new to machine learning technology and Core ML.

 - The Core ML documentation walks you through the first steps in developing an app with a machine learning model.

 - Try out coremltools in your browser with Binder: